daniel10012/bitinsight/README.md

 ![Image of Cover](images/BitInsight.jpg)

-Enabling compliance teams in financial institutions to detect transaction links to blacklisted Bitcoins and follow the regulation.
+Enabling detection of transaction links to blacklisted Bitcoins.

+Compliance teams at exchanges and financial institutions can leverage this tool when onboarding new clients to comply with regulations.

-The graph visualization of the Bitcoin blockchain enables easy tracking and pattern finding for suspicious transactions.
+A graph visualization of the Bitcoin blockchain enables easy tracking and pattern finding for suspicious transactions.

 This solutions is offered for Bitcoin but would easily be transferable to other cryptocurrencies such as Ethereum or Litecoin.